taisukeh/ScrollingBars/README.md

 ```
     scrollingBars.follow(self.scrollView, delegate: self)
     self.scrollView.delegate = scrollingBars

+    // In addition, you may need to set this.
+    self.automaticallyAdjustsScrollViewInsets = false
 ```

 If you can't overwrite UIScrollView delegate, pass proxy UIScrollView delegate methods manually like follows.